AkhileshNegi1710/AkhileshNegi1710/README.md

-### Hi there 👋
+Hello folks! 👋

-Hello folks! 👋 I am Akhilesh Negi, a passionate software engineer from the wonderful India with a strong interest in Microservice and Cloud Architectures.
+I am Akhilesh Negi, a passionate software engineer from the wonderful India with a strong interest in Microservice and Cloud Architectures.

 - 🔭 I’m currently working on Java
 - 🌱 I’m currently learning MicroServices, Kafka and other things